skkylimits/GRIMOIRE/docs/the-lab/the-lab/virtual-machines.md

    - Follow the prompts to install Guest Additions, which improves performance and provides additional features like shared folders and better video support.

 Your Ubuntu VM should now be ready to use!

-To get VirtualBox to display a virtual machine in full-screen mode, you need to install the VirtualBox Guest Additions in your virtual machine.
-Here’s how you can do it: